Seven Aspects of Reading

 - Staff have pupil progress meetings and the Reading Lead completes pupil conferencing in reading.

 - We assist parents with supporting reading by providing parents meetings, reading information meetings, information on the website and letters home.
+We also share weekly videos using our class dojo platform using the RWI virtual classroom to support reading and spelling.

 How do we match the pupils' reading books to their phonic ability?